Conflict of Interest Policy

 Procedure: Staff

-Whenever a staff member becomes aware of a potential conflict of interest in an area where he or she exercises any discretion in carrying out his or her duties for Street Law, Inc., the employee shall promptly disclose the potential conflict to an immediate supervisor or the executive director.
-If the executive director has a potential conflict, she or he must disclose it to the board’s executive committee.
-The person or body to whom disclosure is made (hereinafter “supervisor”), will determine whether there is a conflict that requires recusal of the interested person.
-When a conflict is found to exist, the interested person shall provide the supervisor with all information she or he has that is relevant to any decision to be made in which she or he has an interest, and the final decision shall be made by the supervisor.
+Whenever a staff member becomes aware of a potential conflict of interest in an area where they exercise any discretion in carrying out their duties for Street Law, Inc., the employee shall promptly disclose the potential conflict to an immediate supervisor, who will in turn inform their senior management team (SMT) liaison.
+If the CEO has a potential conflict, they must disclose it to the board chair.
+The SMT liaison, or the board chair in the case of the CEO, will determine whether there is a conflict that requires recusal of the interested person.
+When a conflict is found to exist, the interested person shall provide the SMT liaison or board chair with all information they have that is relevant to any decision to be made in which they have an interest, and the final decision shall be made by the SMT liaison or board chair.